The 1 Cause of Hypertension is

-Hypertension causes hyperinsulinemia, a lesser-known but significant health concern.
-This condition, characterized by high levels of insulin in the blood, is often linked with high blood pressure.
+Hypertension causes hyperinsulinemia, a lesser-known but still significant health condition characterized by high insulin levels in the blood and often linked with high blood pressure.

 The Hidden Connection Between Hypertension and Hyperinsulinemia